j-griffith/j-griffith.github.io/_posts/2016-09-07-cinder-providing-block-storage-for-more-than-just-nova.md

 Given that Containers are the hottest thing since sliced bread these days, I thought it would be fun to post a little how to on how to use Cinder by itself with Containers.
 For those of you that saw my presentation at the OpenStack Summit in Austin last spring, here's what I was trying to show you on stage when I lost my wifi connection.

 On that note, here's part 1 of a 2 part posting about using Cinder a little bit differently than you may have been doing previously.
+For those that were at OpenStack Days East this is a follow up to the presentation I gave there, those [slides](2016-09-07-cinder-providing-block-storage-for-more-than-just-nova.md) are also available for those that missed it.

 ## A neat use case that works for me